neondatabase/website/content/docs/extensions/pg_prewarm.md

     8192
     ```

-5. Calculate the total size of the data loaded into cache using the block size and the number of blocks loaded:
+5. Calculate the total size of the data loaded into the cache using the block size and the number of blocks loaded:

     ```sql
     -- Assuming 4480 blocks were loaded (replace with your actual number from pg_prewarm output)